What is Infection?

 The infection can also spread through used syringes, while an infected person coughs and the infection spreads through the mucous.
 The infection can also spread through unprotected sex.

-Contact with faces
+Contact with faeces

 When a healthy person comes in contact with the infected person or animal faeces, it can infect the healthy person.
 It can also be vice-versa.
 When a person uses a restroom and does not wash hands properly, the pathogens may enter the person’s mouth and cause infection.